 After winning the eviction hearing or appeal, the landlord will file for a “writ of possession,” which allows the landlord to forcibly remove the tenant from the premises.
 The landlord must wait ten days after the initial judgment before filing for a writ of possession.
 The landlord may file for a writ of possession immediately after winning an appeal.
 If the tenant remains on the property, the county sheriff will accompany the landlord and padlock the premises within seven days of receiving the writ of possession.

 The landlord will also have ten days to appeal an unfavorable decision.
 If the tenant wins the eviction hearing (or the appeal, if one is sought), the eviction will be stayed and the tenant will be able to remain on the premises.

-For an overview of landlord-tenant law and eviction rules and procedures, see the Renting and Evictions section of LawHelpNC.org, the Legal Aid of North Carolina (LANC) Landlord-Tenant brochure, and HUD.gov.
+For an overview of landlord-tenant law and eviction rules and procedures, see the Renting and Evictions section of LawHelpNC.org, and HUD.gov.
 To read the law itself, see Chapter 42: Landlord and Tenant of the North Carolina General Statutes.
 To find legal help to assist with an eviction, check out the North Carolina landlord-tenant attorneys in Nolo’s Lawyer Directory.